shimat/opencv_files/README.md

 ## Release Packages
 https://github.com/shimat/opencv_files/releases

-The release packages are built by the [appveyor script](https://github.com/shimat/opencv_files/blob/master/appveyor.yml).
+The release packages are built by the GitHub Actions workflow.